zennom/zennom/README.md

 - 👩🏼‍🏫 I'm a Full Stack developer and technical instructor at [@Senac](https://www.sp.senac.br/senac-largo-treze)
 - 📚 [Courses](https://www.sp.senac.br/senac-largo-treze/cursos-tecnicos/curso-tecnico-em-informatica)- Those are technical courses on many technologies, such as HTML, CSS, JavaScript, NodeJS and more
-- 🌱 I'm currently learning *Cloud Computing, Data Persistence, Agile Foundation*
+- 🌱 I'm currently learning *Python and ReactJS*
 - 🤔 My hobbies are *games, animes, music, cook and gym*
 -  [Website](-) 💻 - Working on it